microsoft/teams-powerapps-app-templates/Area Inspection/Documentation/inspection.md

 > [!NOTE]
 > Before you can use this app, you may be asked for your permissions to use the connection.
 More information: [Allow connections in sample apps](use-sample-apps-from-teams-store.md#step-1---allow-connections)

+## Prerequisites

+Before using this app:

+1. Find the app in Teams store.
+2. Install the app.
+3. Set up the app for the first use.

+For details about the above steps, go to [Use sample apps from the Teams store](use-sample-apps-from-teams-store.md).

 ## Label setup

 The labels describing the items being inspected and their associated types can